Red Gate Park

 The park still retains the asphalt paths suited to golf carts, and many of the fixtures and structures that are common to a golf course, but the course itself has largely been absorbed by natural reclamation.
 This follows a recent trend of declining popularity for the sport of golf, and an increased desire for green space.

-In March 2020, the city of Rockville voted unanimously to retain the entirety of the 131-acre park as a public nature preservation area.

-The park is now a habitat to 170 species of native Maryland birds and serves as an open space with adjacent forests for these birds, which is needed for their feeding habits.

-The Friends of Redgate Park organization claims that the park is now home to 166 identified bird species.
-Other animals frequenting the park include deer and fox.

-In August 2019, Cornell's Ornithology designated the site as a "Birding Hotspot", on their website, eBird.
+According to the Friends of RedGate Park organization, the park now hosts 175 species of native Maryland birds, with adjacent forests and open spaces that provide essential feeding habitats; it is also frequented by other wildlife such as deer and fox.
+In August 2019, Cornell’s Ornithology designated the site as a "Birding Hotspot" on eBird.

-A city-approved master plan was submitted that would transform the mostly-wild green space into a developed multi-use park, with such amenities including a new visitor center, a dog park, community gardens, an amphitheater, a new parking lot, new road connections, a playground, a picnic area, and other improvements.
-The plan has since been pared down and the park will retain its passive recreational use except for the community gardens.
+A city-approved master plan was submitted that would transform the mostly-wild green space into a developed multi-use park, with such amenities including a new visitor center, a dog park, community gardens, new road connections, a playground, a picnic area, and other improvements.
+The dog park was completed in 2024.

+In September 2023, the Chesapeake Bay Trust awarded the City of Rockville a $199,930 grant through its Urban Trees Award Program to support the reforestation of RedGate Park.
+The funds are earmarked to plant over 1,000 trees and 500 shrubs along the park’s southern tract, in line with the Mayor and Council’s approved RedGate Master Plan.

 RedGate Park is a grassland habitat, dotted with man-made water features and mature trees that were installed during its time as a golf course.
 The park is adjacent to the National Park Service's Rock Creek Trail system, though currently there is no pedestrian or bicycle path connection between the two.